mesosphere/marathon/docs/command-line-flags.md

 ### Metrics Flags

 * <span class="label label-default">v0.13.0</span> `--[disable_]metrics` (Optional.
 Default: enabled):
-    Expose the execution time per method via the metrics endpoint (/metrics).
+    Expose the execution time per method via the metrics endpoint (/metrics) using code instrumentation.
+    Enabling this might noticeably degrade performance but it helps finding performance problems.
-    This metrics measurement can be disabled with --disable_metrics.
+    These measurements can be disabled with --disable_metrics.
+Other metrics are not affected.
 * <span class="label label-default">v0.13.0</span> `--reporter_graphite` (Optional.
 Default: disabled):
     Report metrics to [Graphite](http://graphite.wikidot.com) as defined by the given URL.
     Example: `tcp://localhost:2003?prefix=marathon-test&interval=10`